Pencil sharpener: History

-At the end of the 19th century especially in the United States, pencil sharpeners with various mechanisms had been developed and put on the market.
+At the end of the 19th century, especially in the United States, pencil sharpeners with various mechanisms had been developed and put on the market.
 These devices were often heavy and intended for use in offices.
 Examples are the Perfect Pencil Pointer (Goodell.
-Co.), the GEM Pencil Sharpener (by Gould & Cook Co.), the Planetary Pencil Sharpener (A. B. Dick Co.), all from the USA or the Jupiter (Guhl & Harbeck Co.) from Germany.
+Co.), the GEM Pencil Sharpener (by Gould & Cook Co.), the Planetary Pencil Sharpener (A. B. Dick Company), all from the US or the Jupiter (Guhl & Harbeck Co.) from Germany.
 At the beginning of the 20th century the company Automatic Pencil Sharpener Co.
 (APSCO) was founded and brought out the US Automatic Pencil Sharpener after 1907, which dominated in those years.
-Later they sold machines with milling mechanisms, such as the Climax, Dexter, Wizard, and Junior models.
-APSCO became in the next few decades the largest pencil sharpening machine producer in the world and together with a few other US companies, it dominated the market.
+They later sold machines with milling mechanisms, such as the Climax, Dexter, Wizard, and Junior models.
+In the next few decades, APSCO became the largest pencil sharpening machine producer in the world and together with a few other US companies, it dominated the market.

 Electric pencil sharpeners for offices have been made since at least 1917.
-A school teacher, Neil Carruthers, brought electric sharpeners from his visit to USA back to his town of Whitehaven for use in schools at the end of the Victorian Era.

-In May 2011, tourism officials in Logan, Ohio put on display, in its regional welcome center, hundreds of pencil sharpeners which had been collected by Rev. Paul Johnson, an Ohio minister who died in 2010.
+In May 2011, tourism officials in Logan, Ohio, put on display, in its regional welcome center, hundreds of pencil sharpeners which had been collected by Rev. Paul Johnson, an Ohio minister who died in 2010.
 Johnson, a World War II veteran, had kept his collection of more than 3,400 sharpeners in a small shed, outside his home in Carbon Hill in southeast Ohio.
 He had started collecting after his wife gave him a few pencil sharpeners as a gift in the late 1980s and kept them organized into categories, including cats, Christmas, and Disneyland.